ess-dmsc/h5cpp/doc/source/users_guide/overview.rst

 There are actually three kinds of links connecting objects within a file

 * *hard links* which are created when a new object is created in a file
-* *soft links* which can be used liks symbolic links on a file system to provide alternative means of access to an object
+* *soft links* which can be used like symbolic links on a file system to provide alternative means of access to an object
 * *external links* providing a means to reference objects from a different file.